-Mercedes Sprinter 2008-2018 NCV3 and 2019+ VS30 two and four wheel drive high-roof: yes.
+Mercedes Sprinter 2008 and newer two and four wheel drive high-roof: yes.
 Revel models with the ladder bracket at the top of the door is incompatible (for now).

 Pre-2008 T1N: Not yet, I need a volunteer van in Seattle.
 Email me if interested.

 Promaster: Not yet, but my friend bought a Promaster and he reminds me not to forget about him.